Copying, moving, and renaming objects

 -

-Objects encrypted with customer-provided encryption keys (SSE-C) cannot be moved by using the Amazon S3 console.
+Objects encrypted with customer-provided encryption keys (SSE-C) can't be moved by using the Amazon S3 console.
 To move objects encrypted with SSE-C, use the AWS CLI, AWS SDKs, or the Amazon S3 REST API.

 -